 Finally, Book 13 investigates the five so-called Platonic solids.

-I have prepared a new edition of Euclid's Elements which presents the definitive (and completely out-of-print) Greek text - i.e., that edited by J.L.
+I have prepared a new edition of Euclid's Elements that presents the definitive (and completely out-of-print) Greek text - that is, the one edited by J.L.
 Heiberg

 (1883-1885) - accompanied by a modern English translation, as well as a Greek-English